syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 ## Add shapes using point collection

-To draw a shape, you can provide input as a Geo point collection in sample.
+To draw a shape, you can provide input as a geo point collection in the map.
 You can also add more number of shapes by using Maps [`SubShapeFileLayer`](https://help.syncfusion.com/uwp/map/multilayer-support#subshapefilelayers) support.
+For each shape, you need to use each SubShapeFileLayer.
 In shape file layer, there are three type of shapes that can be changed by using the [`ShapeType`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_ShapeType) property.

     1.Polyline
     2.Polygon